coconutswallow/Guides/_monsters/blackfrost.md

 category: 2014 Fair Game
 image: https://staticdelivery.nexusmods.com/mods/952/images/thumbnails/3612/3612-1554443504-460856515.png
 image_credit: "Art source unknown"
-description: |
+---

 Blackfrost is a wandering knight that prowls through Icewind Dale.
 Some say he was once a mortal who met the cruel fate of freezing to death in the harsh winter, while others say he was a paladin twisted by a greater evil for a broken bargain of power.
 Whatever the truth, one thing is certain—anyone who gazes upon this being feels their hair stand on end.

   #### Wild Hunt
   The Wild Hunt warriors were originally a tribe of elves, fey, and celestials ruled over by a king—the Master Hunter.
 Although they were once a force of good on the Prime Material Plane, other elves came to fear them.
 Whenever a great force of evil threatened the lands of the Prime, they would hunt it down and annihilate it before returning to the Feywild.